 Depending on the wall size and height, a retaining wall can impede on natural drainage patterns and have environmental consequences downstream.
 Surcharge Loads need to be considered by the structural engineer.
 This would involve a compliance check with the relevant Australian Standards and assess if additional loading from fencing, guardrails, driveways, parking lots, or swimming pool needs to be factored into the designs.
 Loading from temporary construction equipment also needs to be considered.

 A soil classification is required for common footing types - stump pads, strip, slabs that are often used in most housing construction.
 The soil that creates the foundation, or base, needs to be examined to ensure that it meets the strength required to support the wall.
 The soil classification will confirm if the soil is sand or clay which can have various levels of reactivity to moisture changes.
 The design and construction of retaining walls will be impacted by the soil classification.
 On clay sites, additional requirements are needed to ensure that the the retaining wall performs well with moisture changes.

-Subject to council requirements, after the building permit is obtained and consideration is given to aspects such as health and safety, structural engineering, environmental and heritage requirements in line with the local government and Building Code of Australia, the retaining wall can be constructed.
+A retaining wall with a height greater than 500mm usually requires engineering drawings to be certified by a practicing structural engineer.
+Subject to council requirements, after the certified engineering details are finalised, a building permit is obtained and consideration is given to aspects such as health and safety, structural engineering, environmental and heritage requirements in line with the local government and Building Code of Australia, the retaining wall can be constructed.